temetski/temetski.github.io/_posts/2016-05-01-evolution-of-a-network.md

 ---
 layout: post
-title: "Evolution of a network"
+title: "evolution of a network"
 tags: [Python, Complex Systems]
 ---
 ## Netdimes project

-We want to look at the growth of Autonomous Server (AS) networks found in the [netdimes project](http://www.netdimes.org/new/?q=node/65) to see how a network grows over time.
+We want to look at the growth of Autnomous Server (AS) networks found in the [netdimes project](http://www.netdimes.org/new/?q=node/65) to see how a network grows over time.
 In particular, we are looking at nodes in the year 2011.